 In November 2012, South Africa was elected by the members of the UN General Assembly to the UN's 47-member Economic and Social Council (Ecosoc).
-It is one of the principal organs of the UN, alongside the Security Council and General Assembly.
+Ecosoc is one of the principal organs of the UN, alongside the Security Council and General Assembly.
 South Africa completed its two-year non-renewable, non-permanent membership of the Security Council on 31 December 2012, and immediately assumed the membership of Ecosoc on 1 January 2013.
 South Africa last served in Ecosoc from 2004 to 2006.

 Released in September 2012, the World Economic Forum's Global Competitiveness Report 2012/13 confirmed that South Africa remained the most competitive economy in sub-Saharan Africa.
+The report said South Africa's financial market development, which was ranked third, indicated high confidence in the country's financial markets at a time when trust was returning only slowly in many other parts of the world.

-On 30 October 2012, Statistics South Africa released the Census 2011 results.
+On 30 October 2012, Stats SA released the Census 2011 results.
 The census, which analysed the country's demographics, population distribution and access to services, average household size, income, migration, and mortality, was the third national population and housing count in post-apartheid South Africa.
+The exercise saw 156 000 field staff employed to count more than 14,6 million households.